Background and activities

 - (2017) Impact of sensing and infusion site dependent dynamics on insulin bolus based meal compensation.
 IFAC-PapersOnLine. vol. 50 (1).

 - (2017) Meal detection based on non-individualized moving horizon estimation and classification.
-IEEE Conference on Control Technology and Applications. vol. 1.
+IEEE Control Systems. vol. 1.

 - (2016) Intraperitoneal Glucose Sensing is Sometimes Surprisingly Rapid.
 Modeling, Identification and Control. vol. 37 (2).